klaytn/kips/KIPs/kip-draft_kgp6.md

-    Receiver[] public receivers; //array of receiver structs Status public status; //current status of the contract uint256 public rebalanceBlockNumber; //Block number of the execution of rebalancing string public memo; //result of the treasury fund rebalnce
+    Receiver[] public receivers; //array of receiver structs Status public status; //current status of the contract uint256 public rebalanceBlockNumber; //Block number of the execution of rebalancing string public memo; //result of the treasury fund rebalance

     /**
      * Events logs